Restaurant in Orlando, United States

 If you want a broader look at where Strand fits among Orlando's restaurant options, our full Orlando restaurants guide covers the city's dining across all price tiers.
 For planning around Strand, our full Orlando bars guide and our full Orlando experiences guide are useful if you're building a full evening around Mills 50.
 And if you're staying in the area, our full Orlando hotels guide can help you plan proximity.

 For American cooking at the $$ tier elsewhere in the country that shares Strand's emphasis on precision over spectacle, Hilda and Jesse in San Francisco and Selby's in Atherton operate in a similar register of casual quality over formal performance.
 If you want to see what American cooking looks like when the budget ceiling is removed entirely, Le Bernardin in New York City and The French Laundry in Napa are the reference points.
-But Strand is not trying to be those restaurants, and that restraint is part of what makes it work.
+But Strand is not trying to be those restaurants, that restraint is part of what makes it work.
 Closer in format to Strand's ethos of doing more with a tighter frame: Lazy Bear in San Francisco demonstrates what a kitchen looks like when it commits to a single approach and executes it repeatedly at a high level.

 Other Orlando neighbourhood options worth knowing for comparison: Swine & Sons and The Pinery operate in a similar casual register, while Cítricos steps up the formality and price tier for occasions that require it.
 For a broader dining landscape in the Southeast, Emeril's in New Orleans is useful context for what Michelin-adjacent American cooking looks like with more room and more budget.
-And if tasting-menu formats appeal, Alinea in Chicago and Single Thread Farm in Healdsburg show what the leading of that format looks like, though both require significantly more planning and spend than Strand demands.
+And if tasting-menu formats appeal, Alinea in Chicago and Single Thread Farm in Healdsburg show what the best of that format looks like, though both require significantly more planning and spend than Strand demands.

 Booking difficulty is low.
 Strand does not require the multi-week advance planning of Orlando's $$$$ restaurants.
 Walk-in availability is plausible, though calling ahead or booking online secures your spot without risk.
 For groups, call ahead to confirm capacity and configuration.
 The address is 807 N Mills Ave, Orlando, FL 32803.